Links

 Ontological selection of evidence

-However, evidence can sometimes be informative to discriminate targets in similar diseases or phenotypes.
-For example, when evaluating the inflammatory bowel disease and NOD2 association, other pieces of evidence describing the relationship between Crohn's disease and NOD2 might as well be informative.
 To approach this problem systematically, the Platform makes use of the properties of the disease ontology (EFO), to select all evidence referring to NOD2 in the context of inflammatory bowel disease or any of its ontology descendants (including Crohn's disease).
-This type of associations is referred in the platform as indirect associations.
-Indirect associations are displayed in the web application when displaying all the evidence for a target- disease association or listing associated targets with a disease or phenotype of interest.
+This type of association is referred to in the platform as an indirect association.
+Indirect associations are displayed in the web application when displaying all the evidence for a target-disease association or listing associated targets with a disease or phenotype of interest.

-Note: RNA expression data type evidence is not propagated in the ontology.
+RNA expression data type evidence is not propagated in the ontology.
 We made this decision to prevent parent terms from having long lists of associated targets with weak RNA expression association scores.

 Association scores